 The nominated buyer will go through a similar process to the one you went through when you bought the home.
 They will need to attend a compulsory financial interview with an independent financial advisor.
 If the buyer is approved financially and a sale is agreed, your housing provider will send you written confirmation of all the details.

 Their solicitor will then contact your solicitor.
-As a standard part of the sales process your buyer’s solicitor will raise leasehold enquiries relating to your property with your solicitor.
+As a standard part of the sales process, your buyer’s solicitor will raise any leasehold enquiries relating to your property with your solicitor.

 Search our Guides and FAQs

 Can I sell 100% if I only own a share?arrow_downward

 Yes.
 This is called ‘back-to-back’ or simultaneous staircasing and you have the option to do this if your housing provider has not sold your home within the nomination period.

 You are allowed to sell for more than your valuation amount, however not less, unless you are prepared to cover the shortfall.
 You will increase your share to 100% and sell your home on the same day and you will not have to borrow extra money to pay for the remaining share.